 Making mistakes is all part of learning photography.
 In a way, it's how we come to realise what we cannot do, and what we need to spend some time focusing on - so never feel bad about making mistakes, it's all part of the process of achieving your goal!

 Although I could probably name quite a few more, below is five of the mistakes I made as a new photographer, and - as I'm willing to be that a few of you do the same things too - under each one is the solution, Don't say I'm not good to you :)

-Before we kick things off properly, let me just quickly tell you about the brand new Beginners Bootcamp - a FREE course especially for new photographers!
+Before we kick things off properly, let me just quickly tell you about the brand new Beginners Bootcamp - a FREE course especially for new photographers that you get as a bonus when you become a subscriber!
 Click on the image below to enroll, or you can find out more about the free course right here.
-What have you got to lose?
-Just click on the image below to get started.

 1. Cropping In Camera

 One of the things that stands a professional image apart from that of a beginners is use of composition, and in particular of being mindful of everything you see within the frame.